 We mentioned earlier that this chicken breed has a high tolerance for cold–this is likely because it developed in Sweden, which has a fairly cold climate.
 And while some keepers claim that the black comb may make this breed more resistant to frostbite, it’s still important to be vigilant.
 These birds have larger combs than many breeds.

-Since the top of the comb is further from the chicken’s body than a pea comb or similar comb type, it’s easier for it to get colder.
-If you live in a very cold climate, make sure that your birds have an enclosure that’s warm enough to protect them from cold.
+Since the comb extends further from the chicken’s body compared to shorter comb types like the pea comb, it’s more exposed to cold.
+If you live in a very cold climate, make sure that your birds have an enclosure that’s warm enough to protect them from the cold.
 In very cold climates, you may want to offer them a heated space.

 While it isn’t necessarily a health issue, it’s important to understand that these birds have historically been accustomed to free-range foraging.
 Some breeds of chicken are very tolerant when it comes to being confined, but the Svart Hona is not one of them.
 If your birds can’t be free-range all day, make sure that they have time to roam and forage.